History of Goa - How Portuguese & Southern Influences Built the State

 Rule of Dynasties in Medieval Period

-Goa has undergone several transformations as an outcome of a number of dynasties swaying in its region.
+The history of Goa shows that the state has undergone several transformations as an outcome of a number of dynasties swaying in its region.
 Indo-Parthians, Bhojas, Chalukyas, Kadambas, Yadavas, and Bahamanis, all had a hold of Goa from the 1st century BC to 1500 AD.
 The era included the rule of Muslims who had destroyed the temples built by the former Hindu Rulers.
 Their rule was breached on the arrival of Vijayanagar Empire in 14-15th century A.D.
 In the 1470s, the Muslims returned with a powerful stature than before in the form the Muslim Bahamani Kingdom of the Deccan.

 The Portuguese Reign

-Vasco De Gama and other Portuguese adventurers explored the unexplored sea-routes to Goa.
+Vasco De Gama and other Portuguese adventurers explored the unexplored sea-routes to Goa and created a huge impact on the history of Goa as seen with multiple attractions existing in the state today.
 To hold a lucrative control over spice trade, Portuguese made Goa their centre.
-The state was found ideal for seafaring.
+The state was found to be ideal for seafaring.
 Separate streets were assigned for sale of different things such as spices, corals, pearls, silk, and drugs.

-Fort Aguada is another well-preserved icon of the seventeenth century.
+Fort Aguada is another well-preserved icon of the seventeenth century and a still standing structure frozen from the history of Goa.
 The Fort was a defensive shield against The Dutch and The Marathas.
 It had a freshwater spring which acted as a source of water for the ships that used to stop by the Fort.
 The spring with a capacity of storing 2,376,000 gallons of water, became the largest freshwater storage not only in India but the whole Asia.
 Overlooking the Arabian Sea, it still stands with pride and is flocked by a number of tourists every day.

-5. Finally becoming a part of the Indian Sub-Continent
+5. Becoming a Part of the Indian Sub-Continent

 After 450 years Goa got a chance to free itself from the Portugal Empire.
 Leaving behind the chains of Portuguese reign, it entered the statehood of India in 1961.

-With the Southern flavours and Ostentatious Portuguese influence Goa has become one of the most visited holiday destinations in the whole world.
+With the history of Goa having Southern flavours and Ostentatious Portuguese influence, the state has become one of the most visited holiday destinations in the whole world.
 Driving through the lush green roads and diving into the blue waters of Goa is an experience to have at least once in a lifetime.
 Being a state dominated by several Hindu, Islamic, and Portuguese Dynasties, Goa is a blend of various cultural practices.